-- a) Pursuant to the Chinese income tax regulations, the subsidiaries in the People's Republic of China ("PRC") are also entitled to exemptions from the PRC income tax for the first two years commencing from their first profit-making year followed by 50% reduction in their income tax for the next three years.
-A profit-making year is defined as the first year for which an enterprise would need to pay income tax after absorption of any loss carried forward. - b) The corporate tax rate of the Taiwanese subsidiary is 25% (2010 : 25%).
+- (a) The corporate tax rate of subsidiaries in the People's Republic of China ("PRC") is 25% for 2012.
+In 2011, pursuant to the Chinese income tax regulations, one of the subsidiaries was entitled to exemptions from the PRC income tax for the first two years commencing from their first profit-making year followed by 50% reduction in their income tax for the next three years.
+A profit-making year is defined as the first year for which an enterprise would need to pay income tax after absorption of any loss carried forward. - (b) The corporate tax rate of the Taiwanese subsidiary is 25% (2011: 25%).

-27 (LOSS) PROFIT FOR THE YEAR
+27 LOSS FOR THE YEAR

-(Loss) Profit for the year has been arrived at after charging (crediting):
+Loss for the year has been arrived at after charging (crediting):